Call us:0800 999 7774

 5.1 Where the Contract provides that the Seller is to manufacture and supply the Goods in accordance with the Buyer’s specifications, it shall be the sole responsibility of the Buyer to provide the Seller with sufficient, complete and accurate information and drawings as are required to enable the Seller to perform the Contract.

 5.2 The Seller cannot accept the return of made-to-measure Goods if the reason for the return is because the Buyer provided incorrect measurements.
+The buyer will be liable to pay the full order amount once the order is accepted.

 5.3 The Seller shall not be liable for any defect in the Goods arising from the Seller following the Buyer’s specifications or arising out of any failure of the Buyer to provide such information and/or drawings.